code42/py42/docs/userguides/basics.md

 item = list_response[0]["itemProperty"]
 ```

-To figure out all the key on a response, you can observe its `.text` attribute.
+To figure out all the keys on a response, you can observe its `.text` attribute.
+By printing the response, you print
+its text property:

 Here is an example:
 ```python
 # prints details about the response from getting a departing employee

 response = sdk.detectionlists.departing_employee.get_by_username("test.user@example.com")
 print(response)  # JSON as Dictionary - same as print(response.text)
 print(response.raw_text)  # Raw API response